My On-Line Publications

 Titanic's Center propeller - The Evidence Mounts

 One more piece of growing evidence that Titanic was indeed fitted with a 3-bladed center propeller has recently surfaced.
+This,

-This, from the builders of
+from the builders of

-Titanic, in what they presented in 1912 as an aid to the Wreck Commission's investigation into
+Titanic, in what they presented in 1912 as an aid to the Wreck Commission's investigation into the loss of the

-the loss of the newest White Star Line vessel.
+newest White Star Line vessel.

 What Lurks Ahead

-This article takes a serious look into the question of what might have happened, everything else being the same, if Titanic
+This article takes a serious look into the question of what might have happened, everything else being the same, if Titanic had not

-had not struck that fatal iceberg on the night of April 14th 1912.
-Sorry to all the fiction lovers out there, but this article
+struck that fatal iceberg on the night of April 14th 1912.
+Sorry to all the fiction lovers out there, but this article will not take you on

-will not take you on a trip into the Twilight Zone.
+a trip into the Twilight Zone.

 LIFEBOATS, LAUNCH TIMES, LIST AND TRIM – Part I

-This article reviews some of the earlier work that dealt with the question of Titanic lifeboat launch times and sequencing,
+This article reviews some of the earlier work that dealt with the question of Titanic lifeboat launch times and sequencing, explores

-misinterpreted, or perhaps not fully considered previously.
+perhaps not fully considered previously.

 LIFEBOATS, LAUNCH TIMES, LIST AND TRIM – Part II

-This article, a continuation from Part-I, presents a revised lifeboat launch timeline for Titanic with supporting
+This article, a continuation from Part-I, presents a revised lifeboat launch timeline for Titanic with supporting documentation for the

-documentation for the event times that are shown.
-This article also presence derived curves of List Vs. Time as well as
+event times that are shown.
+This article also presence derived curves of List Vs. Time as well as curves of Trim Vs. Time that the

-curves of Trim Vs. Time that the ship took on over the 2 hour and 40 minute period from the time of impact to the time of
+ship took on over the 2 hour and 40 minute period from the time of impact to the time of foundering.
+In addition, there are two

-foundering.
-In addition, there are two separate appendices that deal with the lifeboat davits that were used on board the
+separate appendices that deal with the lifeboat davits that were used on board the vessel and what was discovered at the wreck site.

 A Tale of Two Eyewitnesses

-Two written eyewitness accounts of the events seen during the night from the bridge of the SS Californian were withheld
+Two written eyewitness accounts of the events seen during the night from the bridge of the SS Californian were withheld from the

-from the two inquiries that followed the
+two inquiries that followed the

 Titanic disaster.
-These accounts are the earliest documented accounts of what was
+These accounts are the earliest documented accounts of what was seen during the

-seen during the period of time that
+period of time that

-Titanic was sending up distress rockets in a failed attempt to attract the attention of this
+Titanic was sending up distress rockets in a failed attempt to attract the attention of this mysterious steamer

-mysterious steamer seen on her port bow while passengers were being sent away in lifeboats.
-This article presents these two
+seen on her port bow while passengers were being sent away in lifeboats.
+This article presents these two first-hand accounts in a

-first-hand accounts in a side-by-side format, pointing out where they support each other, and where they differ from each
+side-by-side format, pointing out where they support each other, and where they differ from each other.
+It also talks about what

-other.
-It also talks about what these two eyewitnesses had to say during the British inquiry that followed, and also what
+these two eyewitnesses had to say during the British inquiry that followed, and also what Captain Stanley Lord and others from

-Californian had to say about what took place between the hours of midnight and
+Californian had to say about what took place between the hours of midnight and 4am in the morning.

 Avoiding Titanic's Fate

 What would it have taken to avoid the fate that befell Titanic?
-This short article looks at the 61st crossing of the SS
+This short article looks at the 61st crossing of the SS Mauretania,

-Mauretania, and the action taken by her commander William Thomas Turner after receiving several ice warnings on April
+and the action taken by her commander William Thomas Turner after receiving several ice warnings on April 14th and 15th before

-14th and 15th before he heard about
+he heard about

 Titanic.